West Chester Dance Works is in pursuit...

 2:30 p.m.
 Concert Seating Begins

 3:00 p.m.
-Surround Dance Concert
+In Pursuit Dance Concert

 “For the enjoyment of all guests and to respect the performers, we kindly ask that you refrain from flash photography and video recording during the performance.